 To find out your own FICO® Score for free, you have a range of options.
-You can check with your credit card issuer and see if they offer access for you to get a FICO® Score based on the information in your Experian credit report (even if you’re not a Discover customer).
-Discover also gives a breakdown of some of the information contributing to your FICO® Credit Score.
+You can check with your credit card issuer and see if they offer access for you to get a FICO® Score based on the information in your Experian credit report.
+Your credit card issuer may also provide a breakdown of some of the information contributing to your FICO® Credit Score.

-You can also check if you can receive a FICO® Score based on your TransUnion credit report, although as in the case of Chase Slate® they will only provide you with the “key factors” that go into your credit score, rather than providing a detailed breakdown.
+You can also check if you can receive a FICO® Score based on your TransUnion credit report, although they may only provide you with the “key factors” that go into your credit score, rather than providing a detailed breakdown.

 If your consumer credit card offers a FICO® Score be aware that it may not provide a detailed credit report so you shouldn’t rely on it to check for mistakes in your credit report.